Waltzer

-A Waltzer is a flat fairground ride that often forms the centrepiece of traditional British and Irish fairs.
+A waltzer is a flat fairground ride that often forms the centrepiece of traditional British and Irish fairs.
 The ride consists of a number of cars which spin freely while rotating around a central point, in much the same way as a carousel.
 As the cars revolve, the floor of the ride undulates over a track so that the cars rise and fall as the ride spins.
 The offset weight of the riders causes each car to rotate.
 The riders experience varying levels of g-force from the spinning of the car, and the rotation of the ride itself.
 Because of this, operators will impose height and age restrictions.
+The ride acts similarly to a Tilt-A-Whirl.

 Operation

 The operator of the ride sits in the ‘paybox’ and makes the ride stop and start, and collects money from the staff who typically ride the platform and spin the cars by hand.
 Riders sit on the bench seat of the car and are held in place by a locking restraining bar.

 Traditional Waltzer platforms are surrounded by a gangway, where would-be riders can stand and wait for their turn.
 This was often an important social aspect of fairs, especially for teenagers.
 Due to health and safety regulations, this is no longer permitted on British fairs.

 In static amusement parks, there are often differences in the operation, such as an organised queue system and ride controls located away from the ride platform.